-If your cat is not eating nor drinking at all, bring her immediately to the vet for a check up.
+If your cat is not eating nor drinking for more that 24 to 36 hours, bring her immediately to the vet for a check up.

 One major difference between a cat not eating and a cat not drinking water is the damage it can do to your pet's internal organs.
 Any animal not eating for days will gradually lose energy and nutrients required to function.
 Once they have eaten, they can very easily get back to their old self.